-This is a one-day hands-on course which focuses on the knowledge and skills required to assess and treat a patient involved in a pre-hospital cardiac event.
+This is a one-day hands-on course which focuses on the knowledge and skills required to assess and treat a patient who has suffered a cardiac arrest in the pre-hospital environment.

 We will support you by providing access to our cardiac and patient assessment e-learning modules in advance of your face to face teaching session to provide you with all the knowledge you need to attend.